By: Ravindra Yadav, Test Architect and QA Manager at Provar

 Tab Grouping in Chrome 85

 Google has introduced tab grouping in Chrome 85 for better tab management.
-Users can group tabs of similar tasks and discern more easily which tabs belong to which task.
+Users can group tabs of similar tasks and easily discern which tabs belong to which job.
 Tab groupings also keep similar tabs close to each other.

-There is an additional related feature that allows you to collapse and expand tab groupings.
-This is hiding behind a flag in Chrome 85 but will be active by default in future releases.
+An additional related feature allows you to collapse and expand tab groupings.
+This hides behind a flag in Chrome 85 but will be active by default in future releases.

 Page Preview on Hovering Tabs